What Is the Birth Control Patch?

 How the Patch Works

-The patch keeps you from getting pregnant by sending the hormones estrogen and progestin through the skin into your bloodstream.
+The patch keeps you from getting pregnant by sending the hormones estrogen and progestin through your skin and into your bloodstream.
 The hormones keep your ovaries from releasing an egg, thicken the cervical mucus to stop swimming sperm, and make it harder for any fertilized egg to implant inside your womb.

 How Effective Is the Birth Control Patch?